 I’ll start with the good.
 One of my concerns is a condition called tethered cord.
 Tethered cord is when the bottom of the spinal cord attaches itself to surrounding tissue instead of moving freely in the spinal canal.

 This tethering usually occurs during fetal development, but it can also be the result of trauma.
 I mentioned tethered cord at my first appointment with my neurosurgeon, as it is a more common condition in EDS patients, especially when Chiari (my brain/skull malformation) is present.
 I have many of the symptoms associated with this condition.
 At first, my doctor did not believe that I have tethered cord, and he didn’t see reason to continue looking into it.
 My MRI looked good to him.
 I was able to explain my symptoms more fully and pressed him a bit.
 Tethered cord can’t always be seen on an MRI, and a diagnosis may need to be made based on symptoms rather than imaging.
 This is called occult tethered cord.
 The victory here is that he now agrees tethered cord is something we should be further investigating.
 He has referred me to a urologist because the bladder is often very effected by tethered cord, and my bladder is definitely more active and less effective than it should be.
-A urologist will better be able to determine if my bladder issue are neurogenic.
+A urologist will better be able to determine if my bladder issues are neurogenic.
 Does my bladder act like a tethered cord bladder?
 If yes, then surgery to detach my spinal cord from the wall of my spinal canal could really benefit me.

 Also good, this man definitely cares and wants to help me.